SuperFola/blog/content/posts/making_a_rendering_engine/index.md

 ![GIF: everything is fine](https://media.giphy.com/media/z9AUvhAEiXOqA/giphy.gif)

-This concludes the first article of this serie, which is more a "explain-me-the-plot" article than a "the-problems-of-writing-a-rendering-engine", but if you want to know my pros and cons of making your own, here they are :
+This concludes the first article of this serie, which is more a "explain-me-the-plot" article than a "the-problems-of-writing-a-rendering-engine", but if you want to know my pros and cons of making your own, here they are:

 Pros